-As a general rule, vegetable crops require 1 – 1.5 acre-inches of water per week.
-When plants are small aim for the lower end and when they are large, the upper end.
+When plants are small, aim for the lower end and when they are large, the upper end.
 Additionally, when it is excessively hot and/or windy, plants may need more than 1.5 inches of water in a week.
-When using a plastic mulch the entire 1 – 1.5 inches will need to be applied weekly regardless of rain events.
+When using a plastic mulch the entire 1 - 1.5 inches will need to be applied weekly regardless of rain events.
 With bare ground or when using water permeable mulches (for example, straw or paper mulch), the amount of water applied by irrigation should be reduced by the amount of rainfall the field receives.
 For example, if it rains ¼ inch, reduce the amount of irrigation water applied by ¼ inch for that week.

 If you have a drip tape with a flow rate of 0.45 gpm per 100 ft it would take 5.8 hours to apply 1 inch of water to the 30 inch beds.
 Typically this is applied through several weekly applications.

-Want to know how the values in the table were determined?
+How the values in the table were determined

 Visualize an acre with beds on 6 ft centers.